bhatti/PlexDataProviders/README.md

 - data-provider B requires input-b1 and output-a1 and produces output-b1, output-b2
 Then you can pass input-a1, input-a2 to the query engine and request output-a1, output-a2, output-b1, output-b2 output data fields.

+##Benefits
+PlexDataProviders provides a unified way to search data and abstracts integration to underlying data sources.
+This also helps simplifying client side logic as they can use a single data service to query all data instead of using multiple data services.
+As clients can specify the data they need, this helps with payload size and network bandwidth.
+The clients only need to create a single data parser so it keeps JSON parsing logic simple.
+As PlexDataProviders supports multi-threading, it also helps with latency of the data fetch requests.

 ##Building
 - Download and install <a href="http://www.gradle.org/downloads">Gradle</a>.
 - Download and install <a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html">Java 8</a>.